Prepping for the Flood: What You Should Know Before, During, and After the Storm

 Flood risk isn’t just based on history; it’s also based on a number of factors including rainfall, topography, flood-control measures, river-flow and tidal-surge data, and changes due to new construction and development.

-Importantly, FEMA stresses that prepping before the flood, staying alert and aware during the flood, and returning home safely after the flood, are essential for protecting your family, home, and business.
+Significantly, FEMA stresses that prepping before the flood, staying alert and aware during the flood, and returning home safely after the flood are essential for protecting your family, home, and business.

 Before the Flood:

-As with any emergency situation or natural disaster, it is also important to:
+As with any emergency or natural disaster, it is also essential to:

 During the Flood:

-During a flood, it is important to pay attention to emergency alerts and warnings on the radio and television.
-Knowing flooding terminology is key to understanding these alerts and accurately assessing the severity of the situation.
+During a flood, paying attention to emergency alerts and warnings on the radio and television is essential.
+Knowing flooding terminology is critical to understanding these alerts and accurately assessing the severity of the situation.
 Having a NOAA Weather Radio is imperative.

 Key terms to know during a flood are: